 These are the ports which TeamViewer needs to use:

 TeamViewer prefers to make outbound TCP and UDP connections over port 5938 – this is the primary port it uses, and TeamViewer performs best using this port.
 Your firewall should allow this at a minimum.

-If TeamViewer can’t connect over port 5938, it will next try to connect over TCPport 443.
-However, the connection speed using this port may not be quite as optimal as using port 5938.
+If TeamViewer can’t connect over port 5938, it will next try to connect over TCP port 443.

-Our mobile apps running on Android, Windows Mobile, and BlackBerry, can only connect out over port 5938.
-If the TeamViewer app on your mobile device won’t connect and tells you to “check your internet connection”, it’s probably because this port is being blocked by your mobile data provider or your WiFi firewall.
+Our mobile apps running on Android and Windows Mobile can only connect out over port 5938.
+If the TeamViewer app on your mobile device won’t connect and tells you to “check your internet connection”, it’s probably because this port is being blocked by your mobile data provider or your WiFi router/firewall.

-The TeamViewer software makes connections to our masterservers and routers located around the world.
-These servers use many different ranges of IP addresses, which are also frequently changing.
+The TeamViewer software makes connections to our master servers located around the world.
+These servers use a number of different IP address ranges, which are also frequently changing.
 As such, we are unable to provide a list of our server IPs.
 However, all of our IP addresses have PTR records that resolve to *.teamviewer.com.
 You can use this to restrict the destination IP addresses that you allow through your firewall or proxy server.